 The Government is currently in the process of increasing State Pension Age (SPA).
-It is currently increasing between age 65 and 66.
-Under current legislation, this is due to be increased further in phases, eventually becoming age 68.
+It is currently 66 and, under current legislation, this is due to be increased further in phases, eventually becoming age 68.

-The Government has completed its first regular review of the SPA and has announced that it plans to bring the increase from age 67 to 68 forward to between 2037 and 2039, although this has not yet been legislated for.
+The Government has completed its first regular review of the SPA and has announced that it plans to bring the increase from age 67 to 68 forward to between 2037 and 2039.